yemi2favours/m2pi.ca/content/post/one-pager/_index.md

 Canadian universities train thousands of graduate students in the mathematical sciences each year.
 These students are a national resource that must not be underutilized.
 Ideas from the mathematical sciences are vital to Canada's industry sectors.
-Predictive models, data analysis,optimization, computation and other mathematical insights can be used in making business decisions accurately and effectively.
+Predictive models, data analysis, optimization, computation and other mathematical insights can be used in making business decisions accurately and effectively.